Couleslaw/Project-L/docs/TechnicalDocs/core/index.md

 <link rel='stylesheet' href='../../css/code-highlight.css'/>
 <link rel='stylesheet' href='../../css/markdown-alert.css'/>

-# Technical Documentation
+# Library Technical Documentation

 The game is played by both human and AI players, but the human players choose actions and interact with the game using a GUI, which isn't the focus of this document.
 This document only discusses the inner workings of the [Project L Core](../../ProjectLCoreDocs/index) library.
-The graphical side of things is documented [here](../unity/index).
+The Unity side of things is documented [here](../unity/index).
-As a result we will be mostly focusing on the AI players point of view.
+As a result we will be mostly focusing on the AI player point of view.

 {% include important.html content="
 Before reading this document, please make sure that you have read the rules of the game.
 The [rulebook](../../UserDocs/rulebook.pdf) can be found on the official [Boardcubator](https://www.boardcubator.com/games/project-l/) website.
 You should know the rules of the **Project L BASE GAME**.
-This project doesn't implement the solo variant or any of the expansions.
 "%}

 ### Outline